wcasper/math107spring2022/_exams/practice-exam1/problem3.md

 a) Create a function called *cone_volume* whose input is the radius *r* and the height *h* and whose output is the volume of the associated cone.
 Be sure to carefully and appropriately document your function.

-b) Submit your function online and also include a copy of the file *cone_volume.m* with the rest of your submission files.